-Without The Amos Bursary I wouldn’t have had the positive male role models in my life such as Lord Parry Mitchell and Dr Ross Blake.
+Without The Amos Bursary I wouldn’t have had the positive male role models in my life such as, Lord Parry Mitchell and Dr Ross Blake.
 Their support and guidance was fundamental to me seeing my own potential and thinking further than my E5 postcode.
-Hoping I can realise this potential soon
+I hope to realise this potential soon

 How mentoring works

 Peer and professional mentors are vital to the Amos Bursary.
 Our students need mentors who they can trust to offer advice, introduce alternatives, challenge, motivate and encourage them to follow their dreams.